ghc/ghc/docs/users_guide/glasgow_exts.rst

 Overview of Type-in-Type
 ------------------------

-GHC 8 extends the idea of kind polymorphism by declaring that types and kinds are indeed one and the same.
-Nothing within GHC distinguishes between types and kinds.
+GHC 8 allows definitions to be polymorphic over kinds in the same way that they are polymorphic over types.
+It does so by treating types and kinds as one and the same internally -- though type inference handles types and kinds differently in order to stay consistent with standard Haskell.
 Another way of thinking about this is that the type ``Bool`` and the "promoted kind" ``Bool`` are actually identical.
 (Note that term ``True`` and the type ``'True`` are still distinct, because the former can be used in expressions and the latter in types.)
 This lack of distinction between types and kinds is a hallmark of dependently typed languages.
-Full dependently typed languages also remove the difference between expressions and types, but doing that in GHC is a story for another day.

 One simplification allowed by combining types and kinds is that the type of ``Type`` is just ``Type``.
 It is true that the ``Type :: Type`` axiom can lead